 So you’ll notice a lot of question-focused tools in this article.
 It’s because they work.

-We’ll start with the workplace.
+Let’s start with the workplace.

-How to stop taking things personally at work
+How to stop taking things personally at work (we’ll get to other situations later in this blog post)

 1. Establish boundaries.